SixLabors/docs/articles/fonts/inspectfontfiles.md

 using System;
 using SixLabors.Fonts;

-FontDescription[] descriptions =
+ReadOnlyMemory<FontDescription> descriptions =
     FontDescription.LoadFontCollectionDescriptions("fonts/NotoSansCJK-Regular.ttc");

-foreach (FontDescription description in descriptions) {
+foreach (FontDescription description in descriptions.Span) {
     Console.WriteLine(description.FontNameInvariantCulture);
 }
 ```

-If you do want to load the collection afterward, use `FontCollection.AddCollection(...)`.
+If you do want to load the collection afterward, use [`FontCollection.AddCollection(...)`](xref:SixLabors.Fonts.FontCollection.AddCollection*).

 For the broader metadata API, see [Font Metadata and Inspection](fontmetadata.md).